sif/Personal/README.md

 ### Introduction
 ---
 Welcome to my little corner.
 I’ve been cleaning up since I am getting close to graduation.
 Graduation cleaning and all.
-Please check out the wiki for more information.
+Please check out my wiki for more information.
 This is my itinerary:

 1. Graduate